 One thing that’s been on my wish list for a while now is to brew a TRUE commercial clone of a beer I really like.
-In my particular case, a NEIPA of course.
+In my particular case, a NEIPA.
 To take it a step further, I want this to be a beer I have direct access to for comparison purposes.
-Maybe my logic is flawed, but my theory is it will help me dial in my process and troubleshoot items with more direction.
-It’s hard to always know if we truly nailed a recipe—especially if it’s something we designed ourselves.
-We can taste our homebrew and evaluate it, discern whether we like it or not, make adjustments, and move on from there as best we can.
+Maybe my logic is flawed, but my theory is it will help me dial in my process and troubleshoot items with a greater sense of direction.
+It’s hard to always know if we truly nailed a recipe—especially if it’s something we’ve designed ourselves.
+We can taste our homebrew and evaluate it, discern whether we like it or not, make incremental adjustments, and move on from there as best we can.

 How Much Does Equipment Matter?